LocaChange PC User Guide

 Click the USB/Wi-Fi option to start connecting.

-IOnce connected successfully, the map will begin loading.
-After it is fully loaded, you will see your location on the map.
+Once the connection is successful, the map will begin loading.
+After it fully loads, you will see your location on the map.

 Step 1: Select a Destination on the Map